boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Marker Shape

-This allow to change the marker shapes of the bing maps.
+This option allows you to change the marker shapes of Bing Maps.

 1. Circle